emecell/training/frontend/Javascript.md

 Variables are declared with the **var** keyword.

 However they can also be declared without it.

+### The "new" Keyword

+TODO

 ### Function Scope